EconForge/dolo.py/doc/source/tutorial.rst

-It is a valid YAML file (see http://yaml.org/).
+It is a valid YAML file.
 In particular, it is sensitive to indentation and cannot contain tabs.

 It consists in several part: